Best San Diego Tax Attorney Offer in Compromise

 Tempted to finally look into settling your tax debt?
 It can work and now is a good time to take advantage of the IRS offer in compromise program.
 An offer in compromise acceptance by the IRS, however, is not automatic.
 It can be quite difficult and should be carefully approached.
 There is no specific magic formula to acceptance because every case is different.
+Using the best San Diego Tax attorney offer in compromise increases your chances of a beneficial tax resolution.

 If done properly, especially with the guidance of a tax attorney, the offer in compromise process can go quite smoothly.
-If the offer is crafted within the guidelines set out by the IRS, with intelligent, experienced negotiation, you may qualify for acceptance.
+If the offer is crafted within the guidelines set out by the IRS, with intelligent, experienced negotiation, your tax debt may qualify for acceptance.
 Additionally, the IRS has been much more lenient in settling with taxpayers having overwhelming tax debt than in prior decades (see offer in compromise chart).

 If you are contemplating starting the process, there are guidelines to be mindful of to maximize your chances of getting your offer in compromise accepted: